-A manual journal entry that is recorded in a company's general journal will consist of the following:
+Journal entries that are recorded in a company's general journal will consist of the following:

 - the appropriate date

-- the amount(s) and account(s) that will be debited
+- the account(s) and amount(s) that will be debited

-- the amount(s) and account(s) that will be credited
+- the account(s) and amount(s) that will be credited

-These journalized amounts (which will appear in the journal in order by date) are then posted to the accounts in the general ledger.
+The journal entries appear in a journal in order by date and are then posted to the appropriate accounts in the general ledger.

-Today, computerized accounting systems will automatically record most of the business transactions into the general ledger accounts immediately after the software prepares the sales invoices, issues checks to creditors, processes receipts from customers, etc. The result is we will not see journal entries for most of the business transactions.
+Computerized accounting systems will automatically record most of the business transactions into the general ledger accounts immediately after the software prepares the sales invoices, issues checks to creditors, processes receipts from customers, etc. Hence, we will not write journal entries for most of the business transactions.

 Examples of Journal Entries